blanton-black/pubba/README.md

   * This helper emits the `link` and `script` tags with the contents defined in __pubba.yml__
 * `page_body_tags`
   * This helper emits the `script` tag with the contents defined in __pubba.yml__.
 You would typically place this just before the `</body>` tag.
-* `burst(url)`
-  * This helper simply appends a cache bursting parameter named `aid` to the end of the url.
-In development mode the `aid` value is updated per request.
-The intent is to help with the particularly aggressive caching Google's Chrome browser likes to implement.
-In production mode, pubba requires `ENV[ASSET_ID]` to be set and uses this for the `aid` value.
-I expect this to be tweaked as I get further into implementation.

 Sample use: